federizer/federizer/docs/DESCRIPTION.md

 ## Digital Assets

-The user can digitally sign the Placeholder Message as a whole (all static headers and the email body) or in parts by headers (`Content-Disposition`, `Content-ID`, `Content-Type`) of the individual External Resources using the `application/pgp-signature` protocol.
+The user can digitally sign the Placeholder Message, referred to as a PGP Signed Placeholder Message, either as a whole (including all static headers and the email body) or in parts by headers (`Content-Disposition`, `Content-ID`, `Content-Type`) of the individual External Resources using the `application/pgp-signature` protocol.
 The signature transforms the External Resource into a digital asset that has verifiable authenticity, integrity, and data origin, provided the resource includes provenance metadata.

 ## Resource(s) Delivery Scenario